slickage/adness/README.md

 #### POST Routes
 ```
-/sb/ads/:adId/approve - approve a user's ad (admin access only)
+/sb/ads/:adId/approve - Approve a user's ad (admin access only)
-/sb/ads/:adId/reject - reject a user's ad (admin access only)
+/sb/ads/:adId/reject - Reject a user's ad (admin access only)
-/sb/ads/:adId/delete - delete a user's ad
+/sb/ads/:adId/delete - Delete a user's ad
-/sb/ads/:adId/inRotation - add a user's ad to the auction's list of ads (for winners only)
+/sb/ads/:adId/inRotation - Add a user's ad to the auction's list of ads (for winners only)
-/sb/ads/:adId/outRotation - remove a user's ad from the auction's list of ads (for winners only)
+/sb/ads/:adId/outRotation - Remove a user's ad from the auction's list of ads (for winners only)
-/sb/ads/:adId - update an ad
+/sb/ads/:adId - Update an ad
-/sb/ads/ - create a new ad
+/sb/ads/ - Create a new ad
 ```

 #### DELETE Routes
 ```
-/sb/ads/:adId - delete a user's ad
+/sb/ads/:adId - Delete a user's ad

 ```